sfc-gh-eraigosa/atom-git-review/README.md

   npm install
 ```
 ## Credits
-- Another great adon for atom, [git-plus](https://atom.io/packages/git-plus).
+- Another great addon for atom, [git-plus](https://atom.io/packages/git-plus).
 Credit for much of the structure & framework for this addon can be contributed to that project.

 ## Project Status